 As Tati also discusses, Halo Kiwi does not include:

-The omission these ingredients make sense since Halo Kiwi is a skin supplement – and not for hair or nails.
+The omission of these ingredients makes sense since Halo Kiwi is a skin supplement – and not for hair or nails.

 Halo Kiwi Seed Booster Research